Evidence-Based Self-Esteem Activities for Kids

 The long-term impact of healthy self-worth on development

-- Children with secure self-esteem are more likely to try challenging tasks and recover from setbacks (growth mindset research by Carol Dweck).
+Children with secure self-esteem are more likely to try hard tasks.

 - Longitudinal studies show early self-worth predicts adolescent well-being and academic outcomes.